Alternative medicineBy Mayo Clinic Staff

-For many people, complementary or alternative therapies offer welcome relief from headache pain.
+For many people, complementary or alternative therapies offer relief from headache pain.
 It's important to be cautious, however.
 Not all complementary or alternative therapies have been studied as headache treatments, and others need further research.

 Coenzyme Q10 supplements may be helpful in some individuals.
 And oral magnesium sulfate supplements may reduce the frequency of headaches in some people, although studies don't all agree.
 Ask your doctor if these treatments are right for you.
 Don't use riboflavin (vitamin B-2), feverfew or butterbur if you're pregnant.

-If you'd like to try a complementary or alternative therapy, discuss the risks and benefits with your doctor.
+Before trying complementary or alternative therapy, discuss the risks and benefits with your doctor.

 - Halker RB, et al. Chronic daily headache: An evidence-based and systematic approach to a challenging problem.
 Neurology.
 2011;76:S37.

 - Headache: Hope through research.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/headache/detail_headache.htm.
-Accessed Dec.
-2, 2011.
+National Institute of Neurological Disorders and Stroke. www.ninds.nih.gov/disorders/headache/detail_headache.htm.
+Accessed Jan.
+5, 2015.

 - Ahmed F, et al. Chronic daily headaches.
 Annals of Indian Academy of Neurology.
 2012;15:S40.